sourcebots/docs/content/tutorials/basic-movement.md

 You're familiar with the first few lines; in fact, the only lines you may not be familiar with are the `r.motor_board...` lines.
 For a comprehensive reference to the `motor` object, see [`motor` API](/api/motor-board) page.
 But, to summarise:

-So, `r.motor_board.m0 = 0.5` sets the target power of the motor connected to output 0 on the first [motor board](/kit/motor_board) plugged in to a USB hub to half speed forwards (i.e. a duty-cycle of 0.5 forwards).
+`r.motor_board.m0 = 0.5` sets the target power of the motor connected to output 0 on the first [motor board](/kit/motor_board) to half speed forwards (i.e. a duty-cycle of 0.5 forwards).
 As you would expect, then, `-0.5` will put the this motor into reverse at half power.
 `r.motor_board.m0 = 0` will brake the motor and stop it.

 So, if you put the above code on your robot, you should be able to see a motor spin forwards, stop, spin backwards, stop, and then repeat...